 Aurora Ferry.
-Take a drive just west of Bath and take the Aurora Ferry over to Aurora.
+Take a drive just west of Bath, North Carolina and take the Aurora Ferry over to Aurora.
 The ferry is a nice way to get to the other side of the Pamlico sound and has a beautiful view.
 Make sure you know the ferry schedule before you head over or else you may have quite a wait.

 Once you get to Aurora, there isn’t a whole lot to see.
 The main attraction is the Aurora Fossil Museum.
 The Learning Center has a HUGE collection of gems, minerals, and fossils plus a really cool fluorescent mineral room.